yilinwei/ensime.github.io/editors/sublime/installation.md

 ## Launching ENSIME

-Once you have [a `.ensime` file][gen-ensime] for your project, start an ENSIME session from within Sublime Text as follows:
+Once you have [a `.ensime` file][ensimeConfig] for your project, start an ENSIME session from within Sublime Text as follows:

 1. Open the root folder of your project (the one containing the `.ensime` file) in Sublime Text.
 If you are already viewing a project file in Sublime, you can open the root folder by selecting *Project Menu / Add Folder to Project...* and selecting the project root directory.